 Check The Sodium

-Not all roast beef could be low in sodium, especially when we are talking about deli roast beef.
+Not all roast beef can be low in sodium, especially when discussing deli roast beef.

 Have Variety